 Plone Foundation Budget 2026

 This section contains the budget of the Plone Foundation for the fiscal year 2026.
+Beginning in 2026, quarterly financial statements will be published, with commentary to explain only large and unexpected variances.

 Introduction